ImageMagick/Usage-Markdown/thumbnails/index.md

 If you don't want transparency, but some other color, you can still do the above and then [Remove Transparency](../masking/#remove).
 This can be important for JPEG images.

-However a even simpler solution (in terms of complexity and memory usage) has been found in a [IM forum discussion](../forum_link.cgi?t=17626).
+However an even simpler solution (in terms of complexity and memory usage) has been found in a [IM forum discussion](../forum_link.cgi?t=17626).
 This overlays colored corners ('`Red`' in this case) rather than making them transparent.

 ~~~